redphx/better-xcloud/README.md

 - **Prefer IPv6 streaming server**
   > Might reduce latency
 - **Force high quality stream**
   > Force xCloud to use the best streaming codec (same as desktop).
+You don't have to change User-Agent anymore.
 Affect battery life.
 - **Disable bandwidth checking**
   > xCloud won't reduce quality when the internet speed is slow
 - **Skip Xbox splash video**